 No, the calculator is a predictive tool meant to complement your glucose monitoring routine.
 It provides estimates that can guide exercise planning but should not be used as a substitute for actual glucose measurements, especially for those with medical conditions requiring precise glucose management.

-3. What should I do if the predicted range is lower than expected?
+3. What should I do if my current glucose is below the recommended range?

 5. How often should I use the calculator?